 The SSA also clears fraud cases, ineligible and deceased claimants from the rolls each month before issuing the latest report.
 Here’s a breakdown of all people getting paid Social Security benefits this month, according to the SSA:

-- 74.5% are people at least 62 years old getting Social Security retirement
+- 74.5% are people at least 62 years old getting Social Security payments

 - 13.5% are disabled workers getting SSDI